 You can build cash value with this plan.
 You can take the money for any purpose, like retirement income.
-You can choose a fixed rate of interest or the other option which pays out based on how the S&P 500 is doing but does not give dividends.
+You can choose a fixed interest rate or the other option, which pays out based on how the S&P 500 is doing but does not give dividends.

 PruLife Index Advantage Universal Life

 This policy has the most significant potential to grow cash value.
 It has four options for building cash value: a fixed interest rate or three strategies based on S&P 500 performance with no dividends.